S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 ### Evaluation Schedule

-_When and how will you evaluate the effectiveness of the domain's design and the success of the team (or role keeper) in fulfilling the domain's purpose?_
+_When and how will you evaluate the effectiveness of the domain's design and the success of the team (or rolekeeper) in fulfilling the domain's purpose?_

 Regularly evaluate the outcomes resulting from activity in this domain, as well as the domain's design, and use what you learn to improve the creation and delivery of value.

-**Describe** a _schedule_ (or frequency) for evaluating the success of the team (or role keeper) in fulfilling the domain's purpose.
+**Describe** a _schedule_ (or frequency) for evaluating the success of the team (or rolekeeper) in fulfilling the domain's purpose.
 Include information about the _activity_ to be used (procedure, process, etc), and _who should participate_ in which parts of the evaluation.
 Include any _evaluation criteria_ in addition to the _key metrics_, as well as _any other relevant aspects_ to keep in mind for the evaluation.

 Consider using the following processes for evaluation: